DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 * withdrawn from training
 * changed their training schedule

-### View all participant records
+### View all participant data

-To view all ECF participant records, use the endpoint:
+View all ECF participant records by using the endpoint:

 ```
  GET /api/v{n}/participants/ecf
 ```

 Note, providers can also filter results by adding `cohort` and `updated_since` filters to the parameter.
 For example: `GET /api/v{n}/participants/ecf?filter[cohort]=2022&filter[updated_since]=2020-11-13T11:21:55Z`